aws-samples/aws2tf/README.md

 ### Getting everything in an account

-Finally you cn scan everything in your account by simply running:
+Finally you can scan everything in your account by simply running:

 ./aws2tf.py

-Not recommended as this will take quite some time to complete!
+But this is **Not recommended** as this will take quite some time to complete!

 ----------